The 5 Best Cast Iron Skillets, According to Our Tests

 Star rating: 5/5

-The cast-iron Always pan is superb; even at first glance, it's impressive.
-The enamelled exterior is a lovely, shiny dark grey, and it has a glass-domed lid and included wooden spatula that cleverly slots onto the handle of the pan.
+The Cast-iron Always pan is remarkably impressive, boasting an enamelled exterior in a lovely dark grey, along with a glass-domed lid and included wooden spatula that fits neatly onto the pan's handle.

 Staub 28cm cast-iron black frying pan